NicholasFFox/nicholasffox.github.io/_posts/2019-10-04-adjusting_for_the_keyboard_in_swiftui.md

 }
 ```

-## Adding Local State
+## Adding local state

-If we think back to how we solve this in UIKit, we determine the keyboard height and animation duration using the notification, and then update the view with those values.
-In SwiftUI, these values could be considered state that is local to your view.
+If we think back to how we react to keyboard changes in UIKit apps, we determine the keyboard height and animation duration using the notification, and then update the view with those values.
+In SwiftUI, these values for height and animation duration could be considered state that is local to your view.
 For hyper-local state like this, the new `@State` property wrapper is a perfect choice.

 ```swift
 struct KeyboardObservingView: View {